 Team

-EPIC Project Partners: Rabih Chattat, Department of Psychology, University of Bologna; Elisabetta Lalumera, Department for Life Quality Studies, University of Bologna.
+- EPIC Project Partners: Professor Rabih Chattat, Department of Psychology, University of Bologna; Dr Elisabetta Lalumera, Department for Life Quality Studies, University of Bologna.

 Recruitment